OmniShield v0.3.0

 Cloud Server Protection

-Deploy a 35KB agent on every VPS, droplet, or EC2 instance.
-Monitors processes, open ports, and file integrity in real-time.
-Uses less than 1MB of RAM — invisible to your workloads.
+Deploy a 106KB agent on every VPS, droplet, or EC2 instance.
+5 detection layers monitor processes, CPU anomalies, open ports, outbound connections, and file integrity.
+SHA-256 binary hashing catches renamed malware that evades all signature-based tools.
+Uses less than 2MB of RAM.

 Crypto Mining Detection